databendlabs/databend/docs/doc/15-sql-functions/30-datetime-functions/totimestamp.md

 - If the integer is greater than or equal to 31,536,000,000 and less than 31,536,000,000,000, it is treated as milliseconds.
 - If the integer is greater than or equal to 31,536,000,000,000, it is treated as microseconds.

 If given two arguments, the function converts the first string to a timestamp based on the pattern specified in the second string.
-When you specify the date pattern, format your date and time with specifiers.
-For supported specifiers, refer to https://docs.rs/chrono/latest/chrono/format/strftime/index.html:
+To format the date and time according to your desired representation, make use of specifiers and refer to the supported specifiers available at https://docs.rs/chrono/latest/chrono/format/strftime/index.html.

 - The output timestamp reflects your Databend timezone.
 - The timezone information must be included in the string you want to convert, otherwise NULL will be returned.